-Penal Code 25100 prohibits the criminal storage of a firearm a criminal offense.
-In simple terms, this means storing a gun where a child may access it.
+Penal Code § 25100 prohibits the criminal storage of a firearm.
+This means storing a gun in an unsecured location where a child (or other person prohibited from having firearms) may access it.

 We will quote the full language of the code section, and then provide legal analysis below: